Call to book1-877-929-7245

 Travel on your own following a well-planned itinerary

-2023 Tour code: MK-DKGR-23
+2024 Tour code: MK-DKGR-24

 About the tour

 Where else can you kiss a stone said to bestow eloquence, sip freshly made Guinness beer, and look upon 700-foot cliffs towering over the powerful Atlantic Ocean than Ireland?
 This country may be known for its hearty spirit and rolling landscapes, yet there is much more to uncover.
-On this independent expedition, spend nine days traveling through the Emerald Isle's most unique destinations, ranging from capital cities and coastal towns to UNESCO World Heritage Sites beloved for their outstanding scenery.
+On this independent expedition, spend nine days traveling through the Emerald Isle's unique destinations, ranging from capital cities and coastal towns to UNESCO World Heritage Sites beloved for their outstanding scenery.

 Ireland's well-connected railway system makes it easy to venture between destinations, including Dublin, Cork, Killarney, and Galway.
 Each metropolis is a window into the country's proud heritage and unmistakable culture, and you are invited to immerse yourself in them all through fantastic excursions and optional tours.
 Walk through the history-filled streets of Dublin on a guided tour, visit Blarney Castle in Cork, savor local flavors on a food tour in Galway, and enjoy a view over Dublin with a beer in hand at the Guinness Storehouse.
 Between urban hotspots, find yourself surrounded by nature's incredible beauty at places like the Ring of Kerry, the Cliffs of Moher, and Burren National Park.
 While Ireland's land mass may be quaint, its charms know no bounds.